Interesting Facts About Nile River for Kids

 5. River Snakes

-Deadly and non-deadly varieties of snakes, such as the red spitting cobra, vipers of different varieties, Egyptian banded cobra, and black mamba, are found in the river.
+Deadly and non-deadly varieties of snakes, such as the red spitting cobra, vipers of different varieties, the Egyptian banded cobra, and the black mamba, are found in the river.
 Fish, invertebrates, and amphibians that inhabit the water satiate their hunger.

 6. African Tiger Fish